VesKos/data---analytics---projects/README.md

 ---

-## Python Project
+## Python Projects

 All Python scripts (Jupyter notebooks) are located in the `main` folder.

-This project includes data processing, analysis, and automation scripts demonstrating practical Python programming skills.
+The project "Python_FilmSearch" includes data processing, analysis, and automation scripts demonstrating practical Python programming skills.
+The file settings_bot.py containing sensitive information (such as tokens) is not included in the repository for security reasons.
+To run the project, create this file manually in the project root and add the required variables (TOKEN = "your_token").

 ---